apache/nuttx/configs/sama5d4-ek/README.txt

       AT25 serial FLASH (in particular, dramboot).
 See the description below and the section above entitled "Creating and Using AT25BOOT" for more information
+    bridge:  This is a simple testing that exercises EMAC0 and EMAC1 for a simple UDP relay bridge test.
     dramboot: This is a little program to help debug of code in DRAM.
 See the description below and the section above entitled "Creating and Using DRAMBOOT" for more information